top of page

 Sara Robberson Lentz, Tumble co-creator, is the principal investigator on the grant leading the project with AUI.
 She notes the accessibility of podcasts for Latine families to talk about STEM topics together.
 “Though afterschool programs, science camps, and museums are a great way to engage children with STEM and begin to cultivate their identities as scientists, these activities can be costly and difficult to access for many families, including those in which English is not their first language,” she said.

-“I'm so proud to be part of this grant,” said Nuria Net, who has a wealth of experience creating multilingual audio content highlighting US Latine culture.
+“I'm so proud to be part of this grant,” said Nuria Net, who has a wealth of experience creating multilingual audio content.
 “This is incredibly important news not just for children's podcasting but for Spanish-language podcasts in general.
-Not only will we be producing more seasons of Tumble en Español, but the research we gather from ¡OYE Tumble! will help us understand how bilingual STEM kids podcasts can strengthen science identity in US Latine families through family science talk.”
+Not only will we be producing more seasons of Tumble en Español, but the research we gather from ¡OYE Tumble! will help us understand how bilingual STEM kids podcasts can strengthen science identity.”

 Click here to read AUI’s press release and learn more about this project.